-Not only can treadmills be quite heavy, the very act of running on them can cause the whole machine to move slightly, which can tear or scratch flooring.
+Not only can treadmills be quite heavy, but the very act of running on them can cause the whole machine to move slightly, which can tear or scratch flooring.
 Making smart decisions about placing your exercise equipment can also prolong its life.

 The first step is to know where you want to place the treadmill.

-Putting a treadmill on carpet may intuitively seem like a good idea (it’s soft to absorb vibrations and cancel out some noise).
+Putting a treadmill on the carpet may intuitively seem like a good idea (it’s soft to absorb vibrations and cancel out some noise).
 However, the weight and small movement over time can do lasting damage to your carpet, which could cost you a lot of money for repairs.

 Additionally, as the treadmill runs, the motor may suck up small fibers and dust, which can reduce the lifespan of the treadmill.
 Also, keep in mind that all treadmills will occasionally need lubrication and maintenance.
-It’s much better to have any spills be on an easily cleanable surface.
+It’s much better to have any spills on an easily cleanable surface.

 One of the best ways to protect your floor is to use a sturdy mat under the treadmill.
 A thick, rubber mat will help prevent any damage to the floor and help stabilize your exercise equipment.